chai2010/guetzli-js/README.md

 ## Online Demo

+**Browser suggest: Chrome, Firefox, Edge.
+Chrome is the best choice!**

 This demo show guetzli-js in browser, encode a canvas and save as a jpeg file.

 - https://chai2010.github.io/guetzli-js/example/